Skip to main content

 • Conference presentation experience: Students in FMP present their research at a poster symposium during spring quarter.

-• Co-Curricular Record: After completing the program, you have the option of adding your FMP participation and you experience as a conference presenter to your co-curricular record (CCR), which highlights your involvement and achievement in opportunities beyond the classroom.
+• Co-Curricular Record: After completing the program, you have the option of adding your FMP participation and your experience as a conference presenter to your co-curricular record (CCR), which highlights your involvement and achievement in opportunities beyond the classroom.
 The CCR is incorporated into your official UC San Diego transcript.

 Requirements

 • Enroll in a 99 or 199 independent study course for each quarter of participation in the program.
+Note that FMP students complete this enrollment themselves (the program does not enroll them in 99/199).
+Information can be found here.

 • Meet with faculty mentor at least 1 hour per week.